AlanLeverenz/Expense-Tracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project is designed to keep track of expenses.
 It was originally built in vanilla JavaScript, but is now being restructured as a React app.
+Using functional components with React Hooks.

 ## Available Scripts